-32 INTRODUCTION TO HAZARD ANALYSIS AND CRITICAL CONTROL POINTS
+32 INTRODUCTION TO HAZARD ANALYSIS AND CRITICAL CONTROL POINTS 1 unit, 1 lecture hour

 COREQUISITES: Animal Science 31 and 33

 This course is an introduction to Hazard Analysis and Critical Control Points as a systematic and scientifically based approach to food safety.
 The identification, monitoring and corrective control of critical hazards in food production facilities are analyzed.
 (A,CSU)